 6. Roller Girl

-Roller Girl is a middle-grade sports graphic novel that achieved Newbery Medal Nominee.
+Roller Girl is a middle-grade sports graphic novel that achieved a Newbery Medal Nominee.
 It’s a little longer for a middle-grade graphic novel but has a good story.
 We follow our main character, Astrid, whose mother takes her and her best friend to an evening of cultural enlightenment.
-So this habit of taking her to all events around town exposed her to different ideas and cultures.
+So, this habit of taking her to all events around town exposed her to different ideas and cultures.
 So she takes her to a roller derby rink (game).

 So she exposes her daughter to roller derby, and Astrid immediately falls in love with it and decides she wants to do it.
 She also tells her friend we’ll do roller derby camp for the summer.
-Her friend doesn’t want to do what her friend wants to do dance camp.
+Her friend doesn’t want to do what her friend wants to do: dance camp.
 Astrid is very offended by the fact that her friend does not want to spend her summer at roller camp with her.

 So it’s about her reconciling those feelings about her and her friend having different passions and not spending all their time together and her friend making other friends at her dance camp.
 She struggles with roller skating and derby in general.
-So she goes into the first day of camp and can barely stand up, let alone skate and push people around.
+So she goes into the first day of camp and can barely stand up, let alone skate, and push people around.

 Toward the end of the book, the author talks about being a team.
-Sometimes you have to be the one to make a sacrifice to allow somebody else to shine.
+Sometimes, you have to be the one to make a sacrifice to allow somebody else to shine.
 Be proud of your friends when they get something, even if you want it, and when they make those achievements.
 The friendship part of the book is very similar to Captain Underpants.

 There’s a huge part where Astrid lies to her mom the whole summer.
-Then when it all comes to light that that wasn’t the case, she gets in major trouble because she’s been coming home by herself and crossing highways she shouldn’t have been in.
+Then, when it all comes to light that that wasn’t the case, she gets in major trouble because she’s been coming home by herself and crossing highways she shouldn’t have been in.
 So when she gets in trouble, she has a complete meltdown.
 Her mom encourages her to open up and talk to her about what’s going on.

 I loved the parental support and the encouraging the kids to go to their parents when they have a problem and to open up and talk to them.
 This is one that kids continue to read over and over because there are so many suitable life lessons and encouraging plot points.
-The illustrations and dialogues are great to visualize.
+The illustrations and dialogues are excellent to visualize.

 Author: Victoria Jamieson